regebro/how-to-diff-xml/talk.rst

 .. note::

     By the end, I had gotten the time down for a typical XML document to 20% of the time.
-In our worst case example, we went from a 100 seconds to 5.
+In our worst case example, -> xmldiff 0.6 took 8 seconds.

-    I also implemented that quick and inaccurate matching which gets that down to three seconds.
+    -> xmldiff 2.0 took a 100. -> But I got that down to 5.1, and with

-    And how to the old xmldiff 0.6 do on that document?
-It takes 8 seconds.
+    less accurate matching, down to 3, and with the LCS fast-match algorithm to 1.5 seconds.

     So yes, we get better matching AND faster diffing, even in pure python.

 ----